By Roy Burner - Minister of the Gospel

 For the believer there is a promise in God's Word: Many are the afflictions of the righteous.
 But the Lord delivers him out of them all (Psalm 34:19).
 (Comment)

 In the Book of Job we are told that he suffered tremendous lost in one day.
 Job's response: The Lord give, and the Lord has taken away; blessed be the name of the Lord (Job 1:21).

 We are seeing record breaking disasters taking place that affects the livelihood of many, with tremendous loss, even the taking of lives.
-For some the furnace of affliction is in the loss of what it took years to accumulate; and as Job losing all in but a moment of time.
+For some the furnace of affliction is in the loss of what it took years to accumulate; and as Job losing all in a moment of time.

 It is unfortunate that many in the world today are losing an important ingredient commanded in God's Word: You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 And you shall love your neighbor as yourself (Matthew 22:27-29).
 Neighbor is defined as one's fellowman.